amaank404/Gnome-Dark-PlankTheme/README.md

 Then holding `Ctrl`, Right Click on the plank and choose `Preferences`.
 From there, change `Theme` to `Gnome-Dark` and your are ready to go.

+### Credits

+This theme is kinda fork of an Orchis theme for plank.
+I do not know the original source but that's it.